 The exhibition shows the textile labels produced during the 19th and 20th centuries.
 These labels speak of the great volume of research on colonies as consumers.
 As one of the earliest forms of branding and marketing, the labels are whimsical, humorous, and even anti-colonial (which is ironic as they were made in Britain by the British!).

-I also lead guided walks for different groups that visit the museum, especially for university students.
+I also lead guided walks for different groups that visit the museum, especially for university students and people with disabilities.

 Compèred for the launch of Deevara Chittara: The Art, The People, Their Culture, a book by Center for Revival of Indigenous Art (CFRIA), at the Indian Institute of World Culture, Bengaluru.